Soorajm100/CS-ASSIGNMENT/README.md

 * Took help from online youtube vedios and got deep knowledge .
 * Faced issues while compiling so refferred stack overflow  for solutions.
 * Did some research understood the code provided in the text or manual and modified it.
+* Had to change the proc file system code inorder to make it work .